Nutritionists and Dietitians in 98065

 If you struggle with your eating or relationship with food, I'm here to help.
 Or, are you an athlete trying to optimize your eating for performance and recovery while building a positive relationship with food and exercise?
 My passion is helping you get unstuck from cycles of dieting, reconnecting you with your body’s cues, and building skills and habits that last.
 While I bring expertise in nutrition, I believe you are the expert on your own life and body.
 My role is to help you clarify what matters most to you and provide practical, sustainable tools that support your long-term success.

 I am a registered dietitian who specializes in anorexia nervosa, binge eating disorder, bulimia, ARFID, orthorexia, and other specified feeding and eating disorders.
-I practice under the “Health At Every Size” (HAES) philosophy and understand that body size is not a determinant factor of health.
-By incorporating an “all foods fit” approach to eating, I work alongside my clients to understand and incorporate the benefits of a less restrictive, more inclusive and joyful approach to eating.
+My practice is grounded in the “Health At Every Size” (HAES) philosophy, which recognizes that body size alone is not a reliable indicator of health.
+Using an “all foods fit” approach, I support clients in moving away from restrictive food rules and toward a more inclusive, flexible, and enjoyable relationship with eating.

 I am a registered dietitian who specializes in anorexia nervosa, binge eating disorder, bulimia, ARFID, orthorexia, and other specified feeding and eating disorders.
-I practice under the “Health At Every Size” (HAES) philosophy and understand that body size is not a determinant factor of health.
-By incorporating an “all foods fit” approach to eating, I work alongside my clients to understand and incorporate the benefits of a less restrictive, more inclusive and joyful approach to eating.
+My practice is grounded in the “Health At Every Size” (HAES) philosophy, which recognizes that body size alone is not a reliable indicator of health.
+Using an “all foods fit” approach, I support clients in moving away from restrictive food rules and toward a more inclusive, flexible, and enjoyable relationship with eating.

 I'm a Registered Dietitian Nutritionist and trained Functional Dietitian focusing on holistic approaches to healing chronic and complex diseases.
 My areas of focus include women’s nutrition (PCOS, endometriosis, menopause, amenorrhea and other menstrual disorders), digestive disorders and diseases (IBS, SIBO, Celiac, Crohn’s, Colitis, and dysbiosis), metabolic conditions (blood sugar dysregulation and high cholesterol) and autoimmune and inflammatory conditions.
 I specialize in fertility nutrition for those trying to conceive, including general support and those going through Assisted Reproductive Technology.